jazzband/django-waffle/docs/usage/index.rst

 Waffle provides a simple API to check the state of :ref:`flags
 <types-flag>`, :ref:`switches <types-switch>`, and :ref:`samples
-<types-samples>` in views and templates, and even on the client in
+<types-sample>` in views and templates, and even on the client in
 JavaScript.

 .. toctree::